AdaCore/aws/readme.txt

 enumerations, character, records and arrays.

 The SOAP implementation has been validated on http://validator.soapware.org/.
-This on-line service is not anymore available but the current implementation is validated against the Apache/AXIS SOAP implementation to ensure the interoperability.
-Some users have also reported to have used AWS/SOAP with .NET without trouble.
+This on-line service is not available anymore but the current implementation is validated against the Apache/AXIS SOAP implementation to ensure the interoperability.
+Some users have also reported to have used AWS/SOAP with .NET and gSOAP without trouble.

 Changes